ESA Science Policy

 - ESA’s Science Policy Committee developed a tiered approach to the Society's science policy agenda that guides and focuses our outreach efforts with government agencies, NGOs, and other organizations.
 The agenda includes three levels and is expected to change over time as priorities and circumstances evolve.

 - ESA contracts with Lewis Burke Associates (LBA) in Washington D.C. to represent the Society's interests on Capitol Hill and with federal Agencies.

 - With LBA, ESA writes a monthly Science Policy Newsletter which focuses on science issues that are being discussed on Capitol Hill, as well as regulatory policies and decisions made by government agencies we work with, such as the Department of Agriculture, the Environmental Protection Agency, the U.S. Forest Service, and others.

-- The SPC facilitates the development of ESA position statements on topics of important entomological interest.
+- The SPC facilitates the development of the Society's official position statements or informative fact sheets on topics of important entomological interest.